sfunk02/drone/README.md

 Changes:

 We originally switched out our 2 H-bridges with 4 transistors (1 per motor) and tested it on a breadboard.
 We found that the amount of current pulled by our motors was too great, and caused the transistors to smoke.
 To allow a greater flow of current without limiting our voltage, we switched out the transistors with N-Channel MOSFETs that are rated to a much higher current and voltage.
 They also have heatsinks, and shouldn't overheat like our previous H-bridges.
+We also switched out our MPU6050 accelerometer for a more accurate ___________.

 ### Code